Bitteneite/bitten_restoboards/bit_m0116/readme.md

 - [Vial](https://get.vial.today/) will be required for verification.
 Please ensure that it's installed and running correctly.
 - M0118 keyboards use an ISO layout, which will need 84 diodes instead.
 Their location on the PCB is denoted by a symbol.
-- The Pin Headers listed above can make assembly easier.
-Otherwise, the pin headers included with your Raspberry Pi Pico will do.
+- The Pin Headers listed above will make assembly easier, but the ones included with your Raspberry Pi Pico can still work.
 - A decent soldering iron and a pair of sharp wire-cutters are recommended!

 ## Flashing